 Mutually accountable culture

 High organizational expectation and personal commitment create a workplace which is mutually accountable.
 They have shared vision and values, and contributors know and accept their roles.
-Teams are self-directed and managed, producing results aligned with corporate strategy.
+Self-directed and managed teams produce results aligned with corporate strategy.